Artist Ryan Stander created a thoughtful piece in response to the theme of “Memory” from Psalm 88 and Psalm 106.

 8 Thou hast put away mine acquaintance far from me; thou hast made me an abomination unto them: I am shut up, and I cannot come forth.

-10 Wilt thou show wonders to the dead?
-Shall the dead arise and praise thee?
+10 Wilt thou shew wonders to the dead? shall the dead arise and praise thee?
 Selah.

 12 Shall thy wonders be known in the dark? and thy righteousness in the land of forgetfulness?

 13 But unto thee have I cried, O LORD ; and in the morning shall my prayer prevent thee.

 14 LORD , why castest thou off my soul? why hidest thou thy face from me?